+The County (excluding UCD) is on track to meet or exceed the 2013-2021 RHNA goal of 362 units.
+Since 2013, a total of 288 units have been constructed (see Annual Element Progress Report attached to this report).
+The County has already exceeded its allocation of 82 very low and 57 low income units, by 29 units.
+The County is expected to meet its allocation of 156 above moderate income units over the next four years.

-In order for the County (excluding UCD) to fully meet the 2013-2021 RHNA goal of 362 units, there would have to be an average of approximately 40 housing units built in the unincorporated area each year.
-Since 2013, a total of 119 units have been constructed, or about 30 units per year.
-It is expected that the housing market will continue to rebound later in this decade, and several hundred approved but not yet constructed subdivision units in Esparto will move forward.
+It is expected that the housing market will continue to rebound, and several hundred approved but not yet constructed subdivision units in Esparto will move forward.
 Three separate subdivisions, consisting of 320 units (including 65 inclusionary affordable units) received original tentative subdivision map approval in 2007-2008 and could proceed to final map and construction within the RHNA period.